-Enter your email address or click the red notification button on the lower right-hand corner of your screen, so that I’ll update you whenever anything new is added here.
+Enter your email address below, and I’ll update you whenever anything new is added here.

 Your information will only be used to send you our blog updates.
 You can change your mind at any time by clicking the unsubscribe link at the bottom of any email that you receive from us.
 You can find details about our privacy practices here.

 If you’re not interested in signing up, I’d still be very grateful if you would join the conversation with us on our social media pages.

 Or at a minimum, please share this post via one of the social share buttons below.

 Greg and the team at Greenfield Flower Shop